 Update: On 2018-10-07, YouTube showed me an advertisement for the German military (Bundeswehr), which is reason enough to not even passively use the channel/account any more.

 Update: Worldie allows video publishing, too.
 Don’t forget to click the “Add video” button at the bottom of the upload page after the upload has completed, otherwise the video won’t get published.
-It’s also mandatory to fill in the metadata fields before the upload, otherwise the „Add video“ button might not appear.
-For some videos, the upload never completes and gets stuck at 99%, I’m still investigating why that is and what can be done about it.
+It’s also mandatory to fill in the metadata fields before the upload, otherwise the “Add video” button might not appear.
+For some videos, the upload gets stuck at 99% and never completes for a reason that remains unknown.

 Update: As Disqus asks for a blank permission for data use (probably as a result of GDPR) and BitChute uses Disqus for the comments, I drop BitChute as my primary video site.
 It is a stupid idea in the first place to entrust any site the contacts and comments, but what can you do in lack of a better system?
 It’s also surprising that BitChute manages to host all the videos, but apparently can’t or doesn’t want to afford to host/serve the comments as well, so a dependency on a third-party service is expected to be accepted.
 I hoped to use Bit.Tube instead, but found out that one cannot reply to existing replies and doesn’t get notifications for replies.
 Therefore, only We-TeVe currently has a full copy of all of my videos (except stream recordings), so I’ll link to that one going forward.